@jviide.iki.fi ·

 • 2024-05-29: Added the recommendation to auto-revoke API keys that have been sent over unencrypted connections, based on a Hacker News comment made by u/zepton.

-• 2024-06-11: Mention that Mailchimp Transactional API and Mailgun API, previously identified as "Provider B" and "Provider C", respond in plaintext to unencrypted requests.
+• 2024-06-11: Added a mention that Mailchimp Transactional API and Mailgun API, previously identified as "Provider B" and "Provider C", respond in plaintext to unencrypted requests.

 Background